colinaut/alpinejs-plugin-simple-validate/README.md

 * `$validate.isComplete(el)` returns true or false validity for form, fieldsets, or fields. \*
 * `$validate.data(el)` returns an array of form, fieldset or field data \*

-\* $refs is recommended for form, fieldset, and field variables, but a string of the name/id works as well.
+\* either $refs or a string of the name/id works for getting data for form, fieldset, and field variables.

 ### Advanced Magic Functions